ruuda/blog/posts/codereview.md

 takes me far more effort than I can spend, but rejecting a well-intentioned contribution also makes me feel bad.
-This was a source of maintainer fatigue for me already, but I with the rise of <abbr>LLM</abbr>s, it’s taking on new levels.
+This was a source of maintainer fatigue for me already, but with the rise of <abbr>LLM</abbr>s it’s taking on new levels.
-More often than not,
-a contribution now leaves me with mixed feelings.

-I don’t know what to do now.
+I don’t know what to do about this.
 I added a no-<abbr>LLM</abbr>s rule to the `CONTRIBUTING.md` in my projects precisely to try and prevent disappointing people who use such tools, but I still regularly wonder whether I’m dealing with a human or not,